8i8/conf/README.md

 		},
 	},
 	{Name: "none",
 		Type:     conf.Int,
-		Key:     "i",
+		Flag:     "i",
 		Default:  16,
-		Help:    "the i is the none of all the ints",
+		Usage:    "the i is the none of all the ints",
-		Modes:   (def | one | two),
+		Commands: def | one | two,
 	},
 	{Name: "verbosity",
 		Type:     conf.Int,
-		Key:     "v",
+		Flag:     "v",
 		Default:  0,
-		Help:    "The overall chattiness of it all",
+		Usage:    "The overall chattiness of it all",
-		Modes:   (def | one | two),
+		Commands: def | one | two,
 	},
 }